justinas/eslint-markov/README.md

 ## FAQ

+### What is this?
+A Markov chain generator based on ESLint rule messages with some added bells and whistles.

 ### Why?
 Because I've been writing JavaScript for the past few weeks and ESLint is now my best friend and my mortal enemy at the same time.